royalapplications/beyondnet/README.md

 So if you, for instance obtain a reference to a System.Guid object by calling the generated binding for `System.Guid.Empty` you must at some point call the destructor, otherwise you're leaking memory.

 Structs or other value types and delegates are no exception to this rule.
-Again, the only exception are primitive and enums.
+Again, the only exceptions are primitive and enums.
 Also, it doesn't matter if you obtain an object by calling its constructor (`*_Create` functions in C) or through other means, you always have to destroy them at some point.

 When using the generated bindings for Swift, there's no need to deal with any of that.
 Instead we handle allocation and deallocation transparently and the standard Swift memory management rules apply.
 That means you can just treat .NET objects like regular Swift objects.
 That includes .NET delegates which are mapped to Swift closures.